ndiego/block-visibility/readme.txt

 No. Block Visibility was design specifically for the WordPress Block (Gutenberg) Editor, and therefore does no work on pages that are controlled by the Elementor editor.
 There are other visibility logic plugins in the WordPress.org repository designed specifically for Elementor.

 = Is block visibility controlled using CSS? = Visibility is controlled primarily on the server, so if a block should be hidden based on the set block controls, it will not even be rendered.
 This ensures the plugin does not load any additional resources on the frontend of your site, thereby optimizing performance.
 The **one exception** to this is the Screen Size block controls.
 Visibility by screen size requires the use of CSS, which is loaded to the frontend of your site if, and only if, these controls are enabled.
 You can opt to disable this CSS and add the necessary yourself.
-Visit the plugin [Knowledge Base](https://www.blockvisibilitywp.com/knowledge-base/?utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme) to learn more.
+Visit the plugin [Knowledge Base](https://www.blockvisibilitywp.com/knowledge-base/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme) to learn more.

 == Changelog ==

-= 1.7.0 - TBD =
+= 1.7.0 - 2021-03-29 =

 **Added**

+* Added the WP Fusion control, the first third-party integration for Block Visibility! 🎉
+* Added the Query String control, significantly increasing the marketing capabilities of Block Visibility! 🎉
-* Added `react-select` for all multi-select fields.
+* Added `react-select` as a project dependency for all multi-select fields.

 **Changed**

+* Updated control set UI when multiple controls are enabled to emphasize that all control conditions need to be satisfied for the block to be visible.
 * The "Restricted User Roles" setting now uses `react-select` for a cleaner user interface.

 **Fixed**